Models of Care Consortium

 about the project

 Youth mental health research has flourished globally, generating significant evidence for effective treatments and service models.
-The primary aim of this project is to understand the current landscape of youth mental health services in Australia and provide advice to the government on what can be done better.
+The primary aim of this project was to understand the current landscape of youth mental health services in Australia and provide advice to the government on what can be done better.

 Together the consortium delivers a complementary blend of mental health expertise, project management skills, lived experience expertise, First Nations engagement, system and service design and delivery, along with technical, policy, research and evaluation expertise.